 I ended up taking out the bottom of that destroyed panel completely.

-This is thick, cask iron.
+This is thick, cast iron.
 Just how hot did things get, for this top happen?

 Once it was out, I tried to sweep away more ashes.